Urumqi-Almaty through train

 Kazakhstan Railways 013Х/014ЦТ, numbered as K9795/9796 in China is an international K-train co-operated by KTJ Almaty and CR Urumqi, it is the first train between China and Kazakhstan from 1992.
 The KTJ train departs every Sunday from Almaty-2 and arrives at Urumqi the next day, the journey last for 30 hrs 47 mins and the return journey last for 31 hrs 51 mins, arriving Almaty-2 on Wednesday.
-CR Urumqi joined the service in 1993, the train no. in Kazakstan is 103Ц/104ЦА.
+CR Urumqi joined the service in 1993, the train no. in Kazakhstan is 103Ц/104ЦА.
 CR trains depart Urumqi every Saturday and arrives at Almaty-2 next day, the journey is 25 hrs 26 mins, and will return from Almaty-2 on Monday, arriving Urumqi the next day, which last for 21 hrs 49 mins.
 The distance traveled by two companies are 1359 km for KTJ and 1048 km for CR.

 History

 China and Soviet Union agreed to build a third Sino-Soviet international corridor in 1954, both countries responsible for building their sections.
 In 1958, Lanzhou-Xinjiang railway commenced construction with the North Xinjiang railway.
-However, due to Sino-Soviet split, the Urumqi-Alashankou section construction was halted in May 1961 until 1 May 1985 when both countries ties revived, the forementioned section connected the Turksib in 12 September 1990, forming the New Eurasia Land bridge.
+However, due to Sino-Soviet split, the Urumqi-Alashankou section construction was halted in May 1961 until 1 May 1985 when both countries ties revived, the forementioned section connected the Turksib on 12 September 1990, forming the New Eurasia Land bridge.

 In 1991, Alashankou-Druzhba (now Dostik) commenced passenger and freight services.
 The same year with the dissolution of Soviet Union, the counterpart of Alashankou railway checkpoint become Kazakhstan.
 In 1992, China and Kazakhstan completed an agreement on opening Alashankou-Dostik checkpoint and operate Urumqi-Almaty passenger service, the agreement was signed at Almaty.
 Both countries agreed the train will be operated by CR Urumqi and KTJ Almaty.

 On 20 June 1992, Almaty-Urumqi through train commenced operations with the number 13/14, the train is operated by KTJ one train weekly.
-At the inaguration ceremony, delegations from Kazakhstan and China attended.
-Three days later, the train inagurated services from Urumqi, the ceremony was attended by delegations from China, Kazakhstan, Uzbekistan, Tajikistan and Kyrgyzstan.
+At the inauguration ceremony, delegations from Kazakhstan and China attended.
+Three days later, the train inaugurated services from Urumqi, the ceremony was attended by delegations from China, Kazakhstan, Uzbekistan, Tajikistan and Kyrgyzstan.

 Between 1992 and 1993, a KTJ Urumqi-Tashkent coach is attached to the train.
 Also between 1993 and 1994, a CR Lanzhou-Almaty 243/244 coach is attached to the train from Urumqi.
 In addition, an additional train 13/14 operated by CR Urumqi commenced operations from 1993.

 From the reschedule in 2009, N895/896 is renumbered as K9795/9796.

 From 2017, CR trains will process immigration at Khorgos and Altynkol, the coaches are replaced with Type 25G coaches, the train number in Kazakhstan is renumbered as 103Ц/104ЦА.
 With the reroute of the train, the travel distance shortened 301 km to 1048 km and the duration is decreased 1/3 about 24 hours less.
 KTJ trains will continue to clear immigration at Alashankou and Dostik.

 Due to COVID-19, K9795/9796 service is suspended.